Evidence-based

 Tinnitus sleep strategies

 The noise of tinnitus can make it very difficult to sleep.
 A common strategy to help improve sleep in spite of tinnitus is sound masking.
 Fans, white noise and pillow speakers are great tinnitus maskers.
-I recently wrote a vestibular migraine sleep blog chock full of ideas about how to sleep with tinnitus.
+I wrote a vestibular migraine sleep blog chock full of ideas about how to sleep with tinnitus.
 Take a minute to look it over to learn more about other helpful tinnitus sleep strategies.

 Tinnitus and Anxiety

-Tinnitus and anxiety often coexist.
-It’s unbelievably difficult to hear an irritating sound that just won’t go away.
-But, the volume of your tinnitus doesn’t usually dictate how tormented you become by it.
-What determines your torment is how much it bothers you.
 The number one thing you can do to improve your tinnitus is to work on controlling your stress response to it.
 Controlling your stress response encourages habituation.
 You can do this by intentionally working on calming down your nervous system.
-Practice calming your stress response to tinnitus and anxiety through…
+Practice calming your stress response to tinnitus and anxiety through:

 • Mindful breathing techniques– Relaxing your body by controlling your breath can reduce the impact of tinnitus.
 Breathe in slowly and deeply through your nose.
 Hold and release slowly through your mouth.
 Repeat until you feel your body relax.